Twasi/twasi-docs/docs/users/twasi-panel/panel-structure.md

 ![Header](/img/userdocs/twasi-panel/panel-structure/header.png)

-### The Contents
+### The Content Area

-Lorem ipsum twasi is the coolest bot dolores
+The Content Area displays all your Settings, Statistics and other cool Stuff to work with.
+It changes its Contents by Navigating through the Sidebar.

 ![Contents](/img/userdocs/twasi-panel/panel-structure/contents.png)